MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Error Detection and Recovery

-Rather than the separate Gaussian-based detection module for each PPC stage, we use a single autoencoder for the whole PPC pipeline to leverage the correlation among stages.
+Rather than a separate Gaussian-based detection module for each PPC stage, we use a single autoencoder for the whole PPC pipeline to leverage the correlation among the inter-kernel states.
 Once an anomaly is detected, the alarm triggers the recomputation of the control stage.
-In this way, the autoencoder scheme achieves higher detection performance while dramatically reducing the recomputation overhead, as shown in Tab.~\ref{tab:compute_overhead}.
+In this way, the autoencoder scheme achieves higher detection performance while reducing the recomputation overhead as shown in~\S\ref{subsec: compute_overhead}.